Tennessee • 2026 Tax Year • Updated March 1, 2026

 What is Smart Steps and how does it stack?

 Smart Steps is Tennessee's subsidy program for working parents.
 If you pay $200 (employer stipend) and the state pays the rest (Smart Steps), your employee pays $0.
-This is the ultimate stack for lower-income and entry-level employees.
+NEW for 2026: Smart Steps Plus expands eligibility to middle-income families earning between 85-100% of the State Median Income (SMI).
+This means the stack now works for entry-level AND mid-career employees.